 STEM, Computer Science, and Digital Citizenship Curricula, Lessons, and Activities

-Note: All of the curricula and activities offered require no computer science or programming experience from the educator or parent.
+Note: All of the curricula and activities offered require no computer science or programming experience.

 The BASIS Lesson Plans are K-5 Next Generation Science Standards (NGSS) lesson plans of Bay Area Scientists in Schools (BASIS), a Community Resources for Science program that provides free, in-class science lessons led by local scientists and engineers to engage students in hands-on, inquiry based learning while helping teachers discover ways to make science fun, interesting and interactive for children.
 The lesson plans involve the disciplines of Life Science, Physical Science, Earth and Space Science, and Engineering.